lslezak/monkey_scripts/README.md

 points to the created submit request.
 The script takes the API URL into account so the link correctly points to the internal or external build service depending on the API used.

+*(Note: it does not work when the text is added to the log when the job is running, you have to reload the page to restart the script.)*

 ![jenkins_sr_link](
 https://user-images.githubusercontent.com/907998/29870053-f84e1458-8d85-11e7-89ba-68d9ebe671df.png)